Great St Bartholomew's Church

 In 2023, St Bart’s celebrates 900 years of history, mission and ministry.
 As the adopted church of various City livery companies and a much-loved location amongst filmmakers, its stunning architecture lends grandeur, beauty and a tangible spirituality to the sacred and secular activities that take place within its ancient walls.

 In advance of its forthcoming special anniversary, Gifted has been engaged to undertake a Feasibility Study for a major fundraising campaign that will support vital repair work, inclusive ministry and world-class music.
-‘This is a magnificent church with a rich history,’ says Gifted’s Study Director, Andrew Day.
+‘This is a magnificent church with a rich history,’ says Gifted’s, Andrew Day.
 ‘The next couple of years sees a wonderful opportunity to secure its beautiful building for future generations and at the same time explore exciting plans to strengthen its mission, music and longer term endowment funding.’

 St Bart’s PCC member, Jack Drury, says, ‘The parish is delighted to have appointed Gifted as a partner, as together we explore how to capitalise on being the first church in London to turn 900.’